AnkitAhlwat/GitHub-User-Documentation/docs/Working with Git.md

 By the end of this section, you will have successfully learned the following:

 - How to install and configure Git
-- How to clone a repository and work with branches
+- How to clone a repository
 - How to stage, commit, and push changes to GitHub
 - How to navigate commit history and resolve conflicts